 My mom also chose to remain a stay-at-home mom so she could be home when my sister and brother got home from school.
 She tried her best to be present and involved in our lives.
 I thank God for my unselfish parents who worked hard to give us the best life.

-Strategy #2: Become Slippery to the Haters
+Strategy #2: Duck from the Haters

 When you step out to do anything out of the ordinary there will be haters and online trolls lining up to say something.
 We’ve got to be willing to do anything and everything to keep our families thriving and strong.
-And people (even your extended family, friends, co-workers …) won’t always get it.
+And people (even your extended family, friends, co-workers) won’t always get it.
 And may even try to talk you out of your plan.